jp7677/dxvk-nvapi/README.md

 - Depth bounds test

-This implemenation has been tested with a single game only: Assetto Corsa Competione, based on Unreal Engine 4.
+This implemenation has been tested with a single game only: Assetto Corsa Competizione, based on Unreal Engine 4.
 Due to the complexity of the API this implementation wont most likely work with anything else.
 Unreal Engine 4 is so kind to query every method is uses before actually using a method.
 Any engine or program that uses the NVAPI methods directly will fail.

 ## How to build